plone/training/rapido.rst

-Plone content rules allow triggering a given action depending on an *event* (content modified, content created, etc.) and on a *list of criteria* (only for such content types, only in this folder, etc.).
+Plone content rules allow triggering a given action depending on an *event* (content modified, content created, etc.) and on a *list of criteria* (only for certain content types, only in this folder, etc.).

 Plone provides a set of useful ready-to-use content rule actions, such as moving some content somewhere,